muratk3n/thirdwave/en/README.md

 OS is open source

-All apps on it downladable from its app store are open source
+All apps on it downloadable from its app store are open source

 You can *physically* shut off it camera, Wifi, and Bluetooth.
 There are mechanical slide buttons for it.